victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Empty index or index is not a integer: `Invalid command format!
+- Empty index or index is not a integer: `Invalid command.
   delete-friend: Deletes the friend identified by the index number used in the displayed friend list.
   Parameters: INDEX (must be a positive integer)
   Example: delete-friend 1`